-It might seem too soon, especially if Baby isn’t exactly a thrilling conversationalist yet, but the best time to start teaching your little one how to get along with the furriest member of your family is right around the time he starts to show an interest in your furry friend, which can happen when Baby is as young as 6 months old.
+It might seem too soon, especially if Baby isn’t exactly a thrilling conversationalist yet, but the best time to start teaching your little one how to get along with the furriest member of your family is right around the time they start to show an interest in your furry friend, which can happen when Baby is as young as 6 months old.

-If you’re consistent about teaching Baby that pets should only be touched with gentle hands, and not to pull on the ears or tail, pick up, hit, or poke them, even if he doesn’t understand right away, he will grow into it.
+If you’re consistent about teaching Baby that pets should only be touched with gentle hands, and not to pull on the ears or tail, pick up, hit, or poke them, even if they doesn’t understand right away, they will grow into it.